Media for Development International

 Media for Development International is an American 501(c)(3) non-profit company founded in 1989.
 MFDI produces and distributes dramatic African social-message films ("Edutainment" or "Entereducate") for African audiences on issues such as AIDS, teenage sexuality, teenage pregnancy, women's issues and general health.
-Much of MFDI's best known work was done in Zimbabwe between the years of 1990 and 2000.
+Much of MFDI's best known work was done in Zimbabwe between the years of 1990 and 2000, including films such as Neria (1991) and Yellow Card (2000).
 Branch offices are in Tanzania and Zimbabwe.